Visa Dispute Monitoring Program

-The Visa Dispute Monitoring Program, or VDMP, gives Visa a way to keep tabs on chargeback activity at the merchant level.
-Visa uses the VDMP as a way to audit merchant outlets, identify any business generating an excessive number of disputes, and take action to address the situation.
+The VDMP gives Visa a way to help control chargeback activity at the merchant level.
+Visa can audit merchant outlets and identify businesses generating excessive disputes.
+Through the program, they can then take action to address the situation.

 What is the Visa Dispute Monitoring Program?